Parkinson’s Disease: Causes, Symptoms, and Treatments

 - Impaired balance and coordination, sometimes leading to falls

-People with Parkinson's often develop a parkinsonian gait that includes a tendency to lean forward, small quick steps as if hurrying forward, and reduced swinging of the arms.
+People with Parkinson's disease often develop a parkinsonian gait that includes a tendency to lean forward; take small, quick steps; and reduce swinging their arms.
 They also may have trouble initiating or continuing movement.

 Symptoms often begin on one side of the body or even in one limb on one side of the body.
 As the disease progresses, it eventually affects both sides.
 However, the symptoms may still be more severe on one side than on the other.

-Many people with Parkinson’s note that prior to experiencing stiffness and tremor, they had sleep problems, constipation, decreased ability to smell, and restless legs.
+Many people with Parkinson’s disease note that prior to experiencing stiffness and tremor, they had sleep problems, constipation, loss of smell, and restless legs.
 While some of these symptoms may also occur with normal aging, talk with your doctor if these symptoms worsen or begin to interfere with daily living.

 A number of disorders can cause symptoms similar to those of Parkinson’s disease.
 People with Parkinson’s-like symptoms that result from other causes, such as multiple system atrophy and dementia with Lewy bodies, are sometimes said to have parkinsonism.
-While these disorders initially may be misdiagnosed as Parkinson’s, certain medical tests, as well as response to drug treatment, may help to distinguish them from Parkinson's.
-Since many other diseases have similar features but require different treatments, it is important to make an exact diagnosis as soon as possible.
+While these disorders initially may be misdiagnosed as Parkinson’s, certain medical tests, as well as response to drug treatment, may help to better evaluate the cause.
+Many other diseases have similar features but require different treatments, so it is important to get an accurate diagnosis as soon as possible.

 Although there is no cure for Parkinson’s disease, medicines, surgical treatment, and other therapies can often relieve some symptoms.

-- Drugs that increase the level of dopamine in the brain
+- Increasing the level of dopamine in the brain

-The main therapy for Parkinson’s is levodopa, also called L-dopa.
+The main therapy for Parkinson’s is levodopa.
 Nerve cells use levodopa to make dopamine to replenish the brain’s dwindling supply.
 Usually, people take levodopa along with another medication called carbidopa.
 Carbidopa prevents or reduces some of the side effects of levodopa therapy — such as nausea, vomiting, low blood pressure, and restlessness — and reduces the amount of levodopa needed to improve symptoms.

-People with Parkinson’s should never stop taking levodopa without telling their doctor.
-Suddenly stopping the drug may have serious side effects, such as being unable to move or having difficulty breathing.
+People living with Parkinson’s disease should never stop taking levodopa without telling their doctor.
+Suddenly stopping the drug may have serious side effects, like being unable to move or having difficulty breathing.

-- Dopamine agonists to mimic the role of dopamine in the brain
+- Dopamine agonists to stimulate the production of dopamine in the brain

 - Anticholinergic drugs to reduce tremors and muscle rigidity

-For people with Parkinson’s who do not respond well to medications, deep brain stimulation, or DBS, may be appropriate.
-DBS is a surgical procedure that surgically implants electrodes into part of the brain and connects them to a small electrical device implanted in the chest.
-The device and electrodes painlessly stimulate specific areas in the brain that control movement in a way that helps stop many of the movement-related symptoms of Parkinson’s, such as tremor, slowness of movement, and rigidity.
+For people with Parkinson’s disease who do not respond well to medications, the doctor may recommend deep brain stimulation.
+During a surgical procedure, a doctor implants electrodes into part of the brain and connects them to a small electrical device implanted in the chest.
+The device and electrodes painlessly stimulate specific areas in the brain that control movement in a way that may help stop many of the movement-related symptoms of Parkinson’s, such as tremor, slowness of movement, and rigidity.

-Other therapies may be used to help with Parkinson's disease symptoms.
-They include physical, occupational, and speech therapies, which help with gait and voice disorders, tremors and rigidity, and decline in mental functions.
-Other supportive therapies include a healthy diet and exercises to strengthen muscles and improve balance.
+- Physical, occupational, and speech therapies, which may help with gait and voice disorders, tremors and rigidity, and decline in mental functions

 Michael J. Fox Foundation for Parkinson's Research